Jefferyzhifeng/Jefferyzhifeng.github.io/_pages/about.md

   </div>

   <div class="about-philosophy">
-    “As a result of this honesty, we are forced to doubt.”
+    “As a result of this honesty, we are forced to doubt.” — Richard Feynman
-    <span class="quote-author">— Richard Feynman</span>
   </div>
 </div>